How to change a tyre

 2. Getting started

-Ensure the spare tyre is inflated, the tyre jack and wrench are in good condition to use, and you have your vehicle handbook to hand for detailed instructions.
+Ensure the spare tyre is inflated, the tyre jack and spanner are in good condition to use, and you have your vehicle handbook to hand for detailed instructions.

 3. Using the jack